Europe Trip. Day 2: Paris, France

 Old cannon rattles along the corridor at the main courtyard

-War trophies decorating inside the Saint-Louis-des-Invalides Cathedral
+War trophies decorating the inside of the Saint-Louis-des-Invalides Cathedral

 Main entrance of the Musée de l'Armée from the courtyard